Where is the best place to sit in the concert hall?

 Many music lovers will shed a tear of happiness when thinking about the amazing sound you get in a place like the Musikverein in Vienna or the Concertgebouw in Amsterdam.
 As the name suggests, shoebox concert halls are a simple rectangular space, but when it's done right it sounds incredible, giving an immediate and enveloping sound.

 According to the audiophiles at WQXR, the best spot to sit and enjoy your Brahms is just a bit off-centre from the orchestra, two-thirds of the way back.

 Symphony Hall in Birmingham is also modelled on the traditional shoebox shape.
 The hall, which opened in 1991, is acclaimed for its acoustics from every seat, but try out that magic two-thirds/off-centre spot for yourself.

 Want to make sure you're hearing every note of that amazing concert?
-Book an appointment with Boots Hearingcare for a hearing check now.
+Book a free appointment with Boots Hearingcare for a hearing check now.

 The Fanned Concert Hall

 Where to sit for the best sound: towards the front

 Fanned Concert Halls feature a semi-circular bowl – places like The Barbican in London boast great sightlines, but for the best sound when listening to our wonderful Orchestra in the City of London, the London Symphony Orchestra, head towards to front of the stalls.

 Would you like a drone tour of the brand new Elbphilharmonie Hamburg concert hall?Posted by Classic FM on Thursday, 12 January 2017

 Where to sit for the best sound: pretty much anywhere